seager123/Mern--website-E-commerce/README.md

 # 🛍️ MERN Stack E-Commerce Website

-A complete Mern -stack E-Commerce Website built using the MERN stack (MongoDB, Express.js, React, Node.js).
-This project showcases a modern shopping platform with cart functionality, user authentication, product filtering, and admin features.
+I have built a MERN Stack E-Commerce Website.
+The frontend is developed using React.js, and the backend is implemented only for authentication (user login/register and admin login) using Node.js, Express.js, and MongoDB.
+Features like cart functionality, product filtering, and shopping operations are implemented on the frontend.
+This project is mainly frontend-focused, with backend integration used specifically for authentication."

 ---